apache/druid/docs/querying/caching.md

 - [Per-segment caching](#per-segment-caching) stores partial query results for a specific segment.
 It is enabled by default.
 - [Whole-query caching](#whole-query-caching) stores final query results.

-> **Druid invalidates _any_ cache the moment any underlying data changes**
->
-> This ensures that Druid does not return stale results, especially important for `table` datasources that have highly-variable underlying data segments, including real-time data segments.
+Druid invalidates any cache the moment any underlying data change to avoid returning stale results.
+This is especially important for `table` datasources that have highly-variable underlying data segments, including real-time data segments.

 > **Druid can store cache data on the local JVM heap or in an external distributed key/value store (e.g. memcached)**
 >